Maillard Reaction

 Why does my food not brown when I follow the recipe?

-Three common causes: the surface is too wet (pat dry), the pan is not hot enough (preheat longer), or the pan is overcrowded (work in batches).
-All three relate to keeping surface temperature above 140°C.
+The most common causes: the surface is too wet (pat it dry), the pan is not hot enough (preheat longer), or the pan is overcrowded (work in batches).
+All relate to keeping surface temperature above 140°C.

 Cook smarter